Effectiveness of Text, Acoustic, and Lattice-based representations in Spoken Language Understanding tasks: Conclusions

 \section{Conclusions}

-In this work, we successfully benchmark several neural architectures to perform NLU, pipeline SLU and end-to-end SLU.
-Our analysis include SOTA NLU/SLU techniques and compare them in more realistic scenarios.
-The presented analysis will shed light on state-of-the-art architectures in the SLU domain, helping future researchers to define more clearly the application scenario of their proposed solutions.
+In this work, we successfully benchmark several neural architectures to perform NLU, pipeline SLU and multi-modal SLU.
+Our analysis includes SOTA NLU/SLU techniques and compares them in more realistic scenarios.
+The presented analysis shed light on state-of-the-art architectures in the SLU domain, helping future researchers to define more clearly the application scenario of their proposed solutions.
 As an additional contribution, we also put together a cleaner version of the well-known SLURP dataset.
 During our experimentation process, we found many inconsistencies between the manual annotations and what was really spoken in the audio files.
-This rise concern on the SLU field, as several works have already reported results on this dataset without being aware of it.
-We plan to release the new filtered version of SLURP, in order to allow others to replicate our experiment.
-While at the same time, we are already working on fixing the errors found in approximately 20hrs of SLURP data.
+This rise concern on the SLU field, as several papers have already reported results on this dataset without being aware of it.
+We release the filtered version of SLURP in our git repository, in order to allow others to replicate our experiments.$^2$